 How can measles be prevented?

-Measles, mumps, and rubella (MMR) is a childhood vaccination against measles, mumps, and rubella.
-People who have had the measles are immune for life.
-However, if you work at an educational institute, or a health care setting, or are planning international travel, you may want to be vaccinated to boost your immunity.
-As there has been nearly no measles circulating in the United States, immunity in most adults has waned.
+People who have had measles are immune for life.
+But if you work in education or health care, or are planning international travel, you may want to be vaccinated to boost your immunity.

 - MMI board-certified, academically affiliated clinician